 In recognition of their service to the university, their honored place in the university community, and their ongoing capacities for advancing human knowledge and contributing to the intellectual and cultural life of the university, emeritus faculty as scholars have certain rights and privileges accorded to them by Clemson University.
-For example, they are members of the university faculty (see Part VIII below, Faculty Constitution, Article I, Section 1) and are welcome to participate fully in all meetings of the university faculty.
+For example, they are members of the university faculty (see Part VIII, Faculty Constitution, Article I, Section 1) and are welcome to participate fully in all meetings of the university faculty.
 Colleges and academic departments may extend similar invitations to their retired colleagues.
+Emeritus faculty not receiving university compensation may apply for the privilege of free parking through the Emeritus College.